What is Slack and how does it work?

 How do small businesses use Slack?

-Slack helps small businesses and teams to scale, with less busywork.
-Teams can collaborate in one space, increase their efficiency with automation, and connect in the way that works best for them – whether that’s through audio or video clips or in text-based channels.
+Slack helps small businesses and teams scale, with less busywork.
+Teams can collaborate in one space, increase their efficiency with automation, and connect in the way that works best for them—whether that’s through audio or video clips or in text-based channels.
 Here are a few examples of how small businesses run on Slack:

-Opteo: The marketing software platform chose Slack so that it could transition to an asynchronous working model, and saw significant productivity gains as a result.
-The company cut scheduled meetings by 90%, and the number of projects that its team tackles at any given moment increased by two to three times.
+Opteo: The marketing software platform chose Slack so it could transition to an asynchronous working model and saw significant productivity gains as a result.
+The company cut scheduled meetings by 90%, and the number of projects its team tackles at any given moment increased by two to three times.

 McLeod Cranes: This family-owned crane business transformed its operations using Slack.
 It streamlined the task of job bookings with Workflow Builder, reducing the process from days to less than a minute.
 Integrating Simple Poll has simplified weekend rostering by giving operators a way to indicate their availability.
 And integrating Salesforce with Slack provides a comprehensive view of operations, enhancing productivity and communication across the company.